 Tell us about yourself:

-How has TSFF supported your philanthropy?
-I find a lot of value in hearing what other donors are doing, and I appreciate that TSFF is actively trying to cultivate a learning community of engaged donors who share their stories and ideas with each other.
+I find a lot of value in hearing what other donors are doing, and I appreciate that SFF is actively trying to cultivate a learning community of engaged donors who share their stories and ideas with each other.
 I also rest secure knowing that the DAF funds are invested properly and distributed professionally.

 Tell us about an organization that you are passionate about supporting: